Timmy0010/nexus-framework/README.md

 - **Inter-Agent Communication**: Enable agents to discover each other's capabilities and interact through standardized protocols.
 - **IDE Integration**: Expose agent capabilities as tools and resources, allowing direct interaction from environments like Claude Desktop and VSCode.
 - **Flexible LLM Integration**: Support for multiple LLM providers with a unified interface.
-- **Robust Security**: Multi-layered security for authentication, authorization, and data protection.
+- **Enterprise-Grade Security**: Comprehensive authentication and access control for agent interactions.
+- **Reliable Message Infrastructure**: Guaranteed message delivery even during service disruptions.
 - **Comprehensive Observability**: Structured logging, monitoring, and distributed tracing to understand agent behavior.
 - **Extensible by Design**: Plugin architecture for adding new agent types, LLM connectors, tools, and communication adapters.